• Boy Underwater

 By confirming your purchase, you agree to Audible's Conditions of Use and Amazon's Privacy Notice.
 Taxes where applicable.

-Cymbeline (yes, really!) has never been swimming - not ever, not once - so he’s a bit nervous at the prospect of his first school swimming lesson ever.
-But how hard could it be?
-He’s Googled front crawl, and he’s found his dad’s old pair of trunks.
-He’s totally ready for this.
+But how hard can it be?
+He’s Googled front crawl and he’s found his dad’s old pair of trunks.
+He’s totally ready.

 ©2018 Adam Baron (P)2018 HarperCollins Publishers Limited